-- New charge of Fail to remain at the scene of a serious injury and fatal collision – we are proposing the government consultation use penalties similar to that caused by disqualified drivers (four years for serious injury collision and 10 years for fatal collision).
+- New charges of Fail to remain at the scene of a serious injury and fatal collision – we are proposing the government consultation use penalties similar to that caused by disqualified drivers (four years for serious injury collision and 10 years for fatal collision).

-- Requirement to report – drivers in crashes should have to report to the emergency services and to the police, with the latter within two hours.
+- Requirement to report – drivers in crashes should have to report to the emergency services and to the police, within two hours.

 - Licence suspension – any driver arrested on suspicion of this charge should have their licence suspended.
 This should be a licence condition that applies to all drivers arrested on suspicion of an offence that carries a mandatory driving ban.